jsriram7/vccodenodetest/README.md

 # To remove origin or head
 git remote rm origin

+# To create a new branch
+git checkout -b newbranch name

-# To switch between local repositories:
+# To check out a branch from git and switch between branches
-git checkout
+git checkout master

-# To branch from a repository and switch local to the local branch
+# To create a new branch(-b) and branch from a repository and switch local to the local branch
 git checkout -b newbranchname existingbranchname

+# Delete a local branch
+1. move to another branch - git checkout master
+2. delete the local branch -  git branch -d Test_Branch 2.1 If above command gives you error - The branch 'Test_Branch' is not fully merged.
+If you are sure you want to delete it and     still you want to delete it, then you can force delete it using -D instead of -d, as: git branch -D Test_Branch

+# Delete a remote branch
+git push origin --delete Test_Branch

 # To know which files are to be commited
 git status